astronomer/docs/astro/install-gcp.md

 :::info

-If you need to VPC peer with Astronomer, additionally provide the following information to your Astronomer representative:
+If you need to VPC peer with Astronomer, additionally provide the following information to Astronomer:

 - Subnet CIDRs (RFC 1918 IP Space).
 - VPC Name/ID and region for peering with Astronomer.